Temple's 100% Renewable Energy

 Switching to Renewables

-• It helps to curb the GHG emissions which push the intensification of climate crises threatening future generations
+• For curbing the GHG emissions which intensify climate crises threatening present and future generations

-• It stabilizes energy costs - avoids the volatility of the fossil fuel markets
+• For stable energy costs - avoiding the volatility of the fossil fuel markets

-• It's the cheapest source of energy on the market
+• For the cheapest source of energy on the market

-• It supports local and in-state jobs - expanding the state’s renewable
+• To support local and in-state jobs - expanding the state’s renewable